Skip to main content

 Confinement

-An efficient fusion reactor must keep losses of energy and particles from the plasma to a minimum.
+An efficient fusion machine must keep losses of energy and particles from the plasma to a minimum.
 Improving a tokamak’s ability to confine the plasma means future fusion power stations could be smaller and more efficient.

 Plasma instabilities